elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 * A collection of materials associated with a training event or topic
 * Authors of the materials

 In the following paragraphs, we discuss how to get these PIDs for your training materials.
-Some real-word case studies provide a few examples of approaches to giving PIDs to your  training materials.
+Some real-world case studies provide a few examples of approaches to giving PIDs to your  training materials.

 ## Types of PIDs relevant for training materials

-Although there are a number of different PID types that can be applied to objects and authors, the two which are most used for training materials are discussed here.
-These are DOIs and ORCID.
+Although many different PID types can be applied to objects and authors, we will discuss here only the ones that are most often assigned to training materials, namely the DOIs and ORCID.

 ### What is a DOI?